aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 Notes:
 - The lexer input is case sensitive.
 - Tokens can be separated by arbitrary amounts of whitespace, which My lexer should discard.
 Spaces, tabs ('\t') and newlines ('\n') are all considered whitespace.
-- When excaping characters with `\` within Ocaml strings/regexp I must use `\\` to escape from the string and regexp.
+- When escaping characters with `\` within Ocaml strings/regexp you must use `\\` to escape from the string and regexp.
 - If the beginning of a string could match multiple tokens, the **longest** match should be preferred, for example:
   - "let0" should not be lexed as `Tok_Let` followed by `Tok_Int 0`, but as `Tok_ID("let0")`, since it is an identifier.
   - "330dlet" should be tokenized as `[Tok_Int 330; Tok_ID "dlet"]`.
-Arbitrary amounts of whitespace also includes no whitespace.
+Arbitrary amounts of whitespace also include no whitespace.
   - "(-1)" should not be lexed as `[Tok_LParen; Tok_Sub; Tok_Int(1); Tok_LParen]` but as `Tok_Int(-1)`.
 (This is further explained below)

 Most tokens only exist in one form (for example, the only way for `Tok_Concat` to appear in the program is as `^` and the only way for `Tok_Let` to appear in the program is as `let`).
 However, a few tokens have more complex rules.
 The regular expressions for these more complex rules are provided here: